My Heart Will Go On: Cultural impact

-Rest of the world

-In Germany, "My Heart Will Go On" was certified 4× platinum for selling over two million copies, and was ranked as one of the most popular singles ever released there.
-It sold over 1.2 million copies in France, being certified Diamond.
-Additionally, the song was certified 3× Platinum in Belgium, 2× Platinum in Australia, the Netherlands, Norway, Sweden, and Switzerland, Platinum in Greece, and Gold in Austria.
-"My Heart Will Go On" was released twice in Japan.
-The regular edition from January 1998 sold 205,300 and was certified 2× Platinum, for 200,000 copies sold.
-The remixed edition released in June 1998 sold 111,920 copies and was certified Gold for 100,000 copies sold, because maxi-singles are treated as an album.

-Internationally, the song was phenomenally successful, spending many weeks at the top position in various countries, including 17 weeks on the Eurochart Hot 100 Singles, 15 weeks in Switzerland, 13 weeks in France and Germany, 11 weeks in the Netherlands and Sweden, 10 weeks in Wallonia, Denmark, Italy, and Norway, seven weeks in Flanders, six weeks in Ireland and Canada, four weeks in Australia and Austria, two weeks in Spain and the United Kingdom, and one week in Finland.

 Album appearances

 The music video was included on the All the Way...
-A Decade of Song & Video DVD and on the Titanic (Three-Disc Special Collector's Edition) DVD release on October 25, 2005.
+A Decade of Song & Video DVD and on the Titanic (Three-Disc Special Collector's Edition) DVD released on October 25, 2005.
 In addition to Dion's Let's Talk About Love and the Titanic soundtrack, "My Heart Will Go On" appears on several other albums, including VH1 Divas Live, Au cœur du stade, All the Way...
 A Decade of Song, A New Day...
 Live in Las Vegas, Complete Best, My Love: Essential Collection, Taking Chances World Tour: The Concert, and Céline... une seule fois / Live 2013.
 It was also included on the DVDs for Au cœur du stade, All the Way...
 A Decade of Song & Video, Live in Las Vegas: A New Day..., and Celine: Through the Eyes of the World.

-It was included later on the Back to Titanic second soundtrack album, but it does not appear on the 20th anniversary edition.
+It was later included on the Back to Titanic second soundtrack album, but it does not appear on the 20th anniversary edition.
 In France, "My Heart Will Go On" was released as a double A-side single with "The Reason".
-In the Let's Talk about Love album booklet, the lyrics of the song contain an additional line between a second chorus and the final verse.
-The words "There is some love that will not go away" are not performed by Dion in any available version of the song, however, they are still included on Dion's official site.
+In the Let's Talk About Love album booklet, the printed lyrics contain an additional line between the second chorus and the final verse.
+The words "There is some love that will not go away" are not performed by Dion in any available version, but they remain included on her official site.